 Opening Company bank account

 The opening bank account is also an important compliance requirement post incorporation of the company.
-According to the Know Your Customer (KYC) norms prescribed by the reserve bank of India every company desiring to open a bank a bank account is required to submit following documents –
+According to the Know, Your Customer (KYC) norms prescribed by the reserve bank of India every company desiring to open a bank account is required to submit following documents –

 • Copy of Certificate of incorporation and Memorandum & Articles of Association self -attested